 Structural undermining is the primary concern.
 Groundhog burrows along foundations can cause settling, cracking, and water infiltration.
 Burrows under patios, sidewalks, and retaining walls cause them to sink and shift.
 The cost of foundation repair far exceeds the cost of groundhog removal and exclusion.

-Garden and landscape damage is extensive.
+Garden and landscape damage can be extensive.
 A single groundhog will destroy a vegetable garden in days.
 They eat everything from tomatoes to ornamental shrubs.
 They also gnaw on wooden decks, fence posts, and even underground utility lines.

 Seasonal Patterns